calvinaquino/LNReader-Android/readme.txt

 - Add update service to download list.
 - Add status message in download list.
 - Add download List too all intents
-- Remove Downloads ans Settings buttons from main menu, add them as popup menu.
+- Remove Downloads and from main menu, add them as popup menu.
 - Rename ImageActivity to something better
 - Add Orignal Light Novels List
 - Teaser and Original list to use Download List Model